Bye June

-Bye June is a 1998 South Korean film by Choi Ho.
-Four youngsters struggle with sex and drugs after their friend June's death.

-This film marked the acting debuts of Kim Ha-neul and Yoo Ji-tae.
+Bye June is a 1998 South Korean drama film written and directed by Choi Ho.
+The film follows four youngsters who struggle with sex and drugs after their friend June's death.
+It marked the acting debuts of Kim Ha-neul and Yoo Ji-tae.

 Plot

 Chae-young and Do-gi are twenty-one years old.
 They both carry the burden of their best friend June's death in a fire two years ago.
 June was their common friend and they idolized him.
 Chae-young and Do-gi try to fill in the mutual emptiness with sex, drugs and alcohol.
 But the memory of June comes between them in every way.
 They both love each other, but for Chae-young, June can never be fully replaced and Do-gi cannot help but feel that he is second best.